-Sights and attractions are very affordable for western standards and food cost just a fraction from what you might be used to – going from $2 to $3, with beers costing as low as $1.
+Sights and attractions are very affordable for western standards and food costs just a fraction of what you might be used to – going from $2 to $3, with beers costing as low as $1.

 Vietnam has an excellent travel infrastructure, so getting almost anywhere in the country can be done cheaply and efficiently.